 Now, please be careful, friends, when you cut open your squash.
 It has a very tough skin.

-First, here’s a special tip.
 Make your first cut with a sharp paring knife at the stem.
 This is a shorter knife like the one you might use to peel and cut fruits and vegetables.
 You can see this step in the video above.
 Then cut off the stem with a sharpened chef’s knife.
-(John sharpened all my knives before I started.)
+(We sharpened all our knives before starting.)

 Next, make your first cut with a sharp paring knife across the side of your squash.